vitawork/Liri-node-app/README.md

    ![Image of menu](4.png)

    ###  do-what-it-says
-         LIRI will take the text inside of random.txt and then use it to call the LIRI's commands it says.
+         LIRI will take the text inside of random.txt and then use it to call the LIRI's commands.

 ## APIs
    * Bands in Town